dghuuloc/Articles/Introduction-to-JPA-Hibernate.md

 It usually uses dynamic queries that are obtained from Session objects.

 ## What is JPA?
-JPA stands for __Java Persistent API_, JPA facilitates object-relational mapping to manage relational data in Java applications.
+JPA stands for __Java Persistent API__, JPA facilitates object-relational mapping to manage relational data in Java applications.
 It provides a platform to work directly with objects instead of using SQL statements.
 In easy terms, JPA is a specification and it's implemented by Hibernate or other ORM tools.

-Let us do discuss some key features of JPA which are as follows:
-- JPA is only a specification, it is not an implementation.
-- JPA is a set of rules and guidelines to set interfaces for implementing object-relational mapping.
-- JPA needs a few classes and interfaces.
-- JPA supports simple, cleaner, and assimilated object-relational mapping.
-- JPA supports polymorphism and inheritance.
-- JPA provides a query language that can retrieve objects without writing massive SQL queries

 > [!NOTE]
 > JPA/ORM tools are only for RDBMS, not for schemaless databases.